luisejrobles/management/issue_templates/documentation.md

 # DOCUMENTATION

-Template used documentation needs to be added to a process, code or anything related.
+Template used when documentation needs to be added to a process, code, file, folder or anything related.
 Be sure you add **Documentation** label.

 ## What needs to be documented